-The Company and all subsidiaries in domestic recognized the pension costs under the defined contribution method amounting to \$51,561 and \$50,300 for the years ended December 31, 2022 and 2021, respectively.
+The Company and all subsidiaries in domestic recognized the pension costs under the defined contribution method amounting to \$54,582 and \$51,561 for the years ended December 31, 2023 and 2022, respectively.
 Payment was allocated to the Bureau of Labor Insurance.

-Other subsidiaries recognized the pension expense, basic endowment insurance expense, and social welfare expenses amounting to \$58,648 and \$59,866 for the years ended December 31, 2022 and 2021, respectively.
+Other subsidiaries recognized the pension expense, basic endowment insurance expense, and social welfare expenses amounting to \$55,998 and \$58,648 for the years ended December 31, 2023 and 2022, respectively.

-(r) Income taxes
+(s) Income taxes